dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-10-scene-3-part-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 10, Scene 3 (part 1)"
 date: 2006/11/29 22:54:00
 tags:
 - manuscript
-title: Jeremy Comes Home, Chapter 10, Scene 3 (part 1)
-comments: true
-published: true
-layout: post
+- Jeremy Comes Home

 ---

 <em>[NOTE: Here is part one of what I think will be the last scene of the book--the last scene for this draft, at least.
 I may write an epilogue at the final write-in on Thursday night.
 And even with that, I know I'm leaving a zillion questions unanswered.]</em>